icon5730/Yersinia_Installer/README.md

 - Clones Yersinia from its Github repository.
 - Installs the dependencies required for Yersinia to run.
 - Configures and installs Yersinia on the user's system.
-- Reboots the system in order for the changes to take effect.

 <b>Full Script Run:</b>